 1412 as I wrote below, I now recommend

 1280 for MTU.
 While it is smaller and will generate more packets, I think it will encounter fewer configuration problems across different sites.

 It is incredibly fast to connect, very easy to implement and uses minimal resources on a modern computer.
 My home gateway is on a Debian server with VMWare Fusion, installed on a Mac mini 2018 as I write this post.
-The home gateway passes all traffic to the VPN server, so for some devices, I route all traffic through that gateway resulting in an encrypted and restriction free connection.

 I also use WireGuard as an on demand VPN for cellular networks on my iPhone and iPad and the battery impact is minimal.
 It is really something to configure and forget about, just perfect.